 46. I use a ball desk (like this one!) to work my core and improve space in my torso (better functioning digestion) while I'm working.

-47. I make trips to the Farmers' Market a part of my week spring through fall.
+47. I make trips to the Farmers' Market a part of my week in the spring through the late fall.

 48. I’m in the habit of batch cooking healthy meals for the week.

-49. I love travel and adventure, no matter how small and have accepted that I need to get to both the Kootenay's and the West Coast (Vancouver leaves a place in your heart) at least once a year each!
+49. I love travel and adventure, no matter how small and have accepted that I need to get camping, lake time, to the Kootenay's and the West Coast (Vancouver leaves a place in your heart) at least once a year each!

 50.I'm obsessed with the sounds of the 60's, and spend better parts of my day listening to rock n' roll, blues and psychedelic guitars to turn me into super woman (read: happy + relaxed me.)
 What music makes you happiest?